asomoza/diffusers-recipes/models/z-image/README.md

 # Z-IMAGE

 Here is a table with the benchmarks for this model.
-You can also download a [csv file](https://github.com/asomoza/diffusers-recipes/blob/main/models/z-image/benchmark_results.csv) if you want to apply filters to it.
+You can also download a [csv file](https://github.com/asomoza/diffusers-recipes/blob/main/models/z-image/benchmark_results.csv) or you can view it online [here](https://flatgithub.com/asomoza/diffusers-recipes/blob/main/models/z-image/benchmark_results.csv) if you want to apply filters to it.

 | Script | Peak RAM (GB) | Peak VRAM (GB) | Total Time (s) | Denoise (s) |
 | --- | --- | --- | --- | --- |